Anuska27-ui/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/priorExperience.md

 Right now I just have some basic knowledge of computing from my previous course.
 I know how to do simple coding in python and how to do some basic databases and I’m also familiar with general concepts of IT like networking, hardware and software.

 From this module I would like to gain more knowledge and understanding of core computing topics.
 I want to learn more about programming, especially how to write more complex code and solve real-world problems.
 I would like to improve my computing skills and understanding on how computing technologies are used in different industries.
-I hope this module will help me develop more practical skills and prepare me for the future and a career in IT.
+I hope this module will help me develop more practical skills and prepare me for the future and a career in computer science.

 ---